rusic1994/rusic1994/README.md

 ### Hi there 👋,
   My name is  Stefan Rusic
 - 👀 I'm interested in Software Testing.
-- 🌱 I'm currently learning automation testing.
+- 🌱 I'm currently learning Automation Testing.
 - 📫 How to reach me: stefanrusic32@gmail.com

 #### Skills and Experience